frida/frida-website/_posts/2016-02-24-frida-7-0-released.markdown

 - core: improve the function hooking success-rate on 64-bit ARM
 - core: fix the *sp* value exposed by Interceptor on 32-bit ARM

+7.0.5:

+- core: spin the main CFRunLoop while waiting for *Device#resume()* when spawning iOS apps, allowing thread-sensitive early instrumentation to be applied from the main thread

 Enjoy!